The 2019 Halifax Summer Opera Festival Season

 Join our talented young performers for 15 performances over four weeks, plus masterclasses and other special events open to the public.

-From Baroque opera to Mozart’s genius, from Broadway musical to English opera, HSOF has something for everyone!
+From Baroque opera to Mozart’s genius, from Broadway musical to Operas by women composers, HSOF has something for everyone!

-DON GIOVANNI – by W.A.
-Mozart – Projected English translations.
-August 4, 5, 9 and 11 at the Sir James Dunn Theatre, Dalhousie Arts Centre
+THE MAGIC FLUTE – by W.A.
+Mozart -Sung in German, dialogue in English.
+Projected English translations.
+Fully staged and costumed and accompanied by piano, flute and cello.
+August 2, 3, 8 and 10 at the Sir James Dunn Theatre, Dalhousie Arts Centre

-A MIDSUMMER NIGHT’S DREAM – by Benjamin Britten – Sung in English, fully-staged and costumed and accompanied by piano, harp and percussion.
-August 4, 7, 10 and 12 at the Sir James Dunn Theatre, Dalhousie Arts Centre
+TALES OF HOFFMANN – by Jacques Offenbach Sung in Italian with projected English translations.
+Fully-staged and costumed and accompanied by piano.
+August 3, 4, 7 and 10 at the Sir James Dunn Theatre, Dalhousie Arts Centre

 Join us for a three part, free noon hour lecture recital series at the Paul O’Regan Hall at the Halifax Central Library on July 28, 29 and 30.
 All lectures run from noon to 12:45 pm.
 FREE admission.